 Wind power or solar power can provide water pumping for livestock.
 In the summer when there is little wind and a greater demand for water, a solar system provides more power.
 Shown above is a system installed by Hotwire that provides 1200 gallons per day using two Kaneka 60 watt solar modules with a Grundfos SQ well pump.

 About John Gambill

 John’s early background is mechanical and technical, starting with FAA Airframe and Power Plant certification at the University of Illinois, Institute of Aviation in Champaign, Illinois.
-Then motorcycles (mostly Japanese), Bachelor’s in Education, Service manager for Honda and Toyota, and then technical dealer support for Mitsubishi Motors of America, with some small engine repair and underground mining equipment overhaul.
+Then motorcycles (mostly Japanese), Bachelor’s in Education, Service manager for Honda and Toyota, and then Technical Dealer Support for Mitsubishi Motors of America, with some small engine repair and underground mining equipment overhaul, and professional blackjack.

 For the last ten years, he has been designing and supplying renewable energy (RE) systems for boats, RVs and houses.
 Recent projects include the solar power supply for street lights at Hillsborough Community College; ambulance solar/battery charging systems for SunStar in Largo, Florida; solar water pumping for a cattle ranch in Plant City, Florida; solar battery charging for powered hand carts on Budweiser delivery trucks; and solar powered golf carts.
 Mostly he has been fabricating installation hardware and supplying components and designs for solar & wind powered systems aboard cruising sailboats.